-Effective vehicle safety design result relies upon continuing research and development, understanding of the sources and mechanisms of injury in a range of crash conditions, regular monitoring of performance in real world conditions, and confirmation that new technologies are used and accepted.
+Effective vehicle safety design relies upon continuing research and development, understanding of the sources and mechanisms of injury in a range of accident conditions, regular monitoring of performance in real world conditions, and confirmation that new technologies are used and accepted.

-Road crash injury research confirms the importance of designing for the real world (using field trials) rather than for test conditions (in laboratory conditions) which may not reflect conditions found in normal driving or in crashes.
-Effective design is the result of complex multi-disciplinary scientific research and development which can take up to ten to fifteen years from definition of concept to practical realization.
+Road accident injury research confirms the importance of designing for the real world (using field trials) rather than for test conditions (in laboratory conditions) which may not reflect conditions found in normal driving or in accidents.
+Effective design is the result of complex multidisciplinary scientific research and development which can take up to ten to fifteen years from definition of concept to practical realisation.